particle-iot/compile-action/AUTO_VERSION.md

  1. Semi-automated versioning: create a new release when you manually trigger the workflow
  1. Continuous versioning: create a new release every time the firmware code changes on the `main` branch

+`Release` refers to a GitHub release, not a firmware release or OTA update.
+The examples do not trigger OTA updates.

 ### Manual Versioning

 This example does not use auto-versioning.